US - University Studies

 PREREQUISITE: Course prerequisites as determined for each offering.
 Courses not required in any curriculum for which there is a particular one-time need, or given on a trial basis to determine acceptability and demand

-PREREQUISITE: Consent of instructor.
-This class is dedicated to “designing your life” by understanding the importance of: education, shifts in the global economy/demography, technology, trade, etc. and how that affects YOU and your future career.
-Students will gain important self-knowledge and skills related to: communication, problem solving, leadership, ePortfolio’s, teamwork, professionalism, and global/intercultural fluency.
+(F, Sp, Su) This class is dedicated to “designing your life” by understanding the importance of: education, shifts in the global economy/demography, technology, global trade, etc. and how these considerations affect your future career.
+Students will also study the value of an education relative to deaths of despair, career progression, and other socio-economic considerations.
+Students will gain important self-knowledge and skills related to: communication, problem solving, leadership, teamwork, professionalism, and global/intercultural fluency.
 Students will also develop their career management plan while exploring their personal values.
 Ultimately, students will be able to visualize how they will utilize their degree with purpose.
 This course requires extensive writing, self-reflection, and synthesizing of concepts.
-This course does not cover the US Core requirement
+This course does not cover the US Core requirement.

 US 290R Undergraduate Research: 1-6 Credits (1-6 Other)